John Nhan Tran: Priesthood

-In 2001, the archdiocese appointed Tran as pastor of St. Louise de Marillac Parish in Arabi, Louisiana.
+In 2001, the archdiocese appointed Tran as pastor of St. Louise de Marillac Parish in Arabi.
 The archdiocese then transferred him to St. Bonaventure Parish in Avondale (2003 to 2007).
 During this period, Tran also served as chaplain for the St. Bernard's Sheriff's Office in the civil parish of Saint Bernard.
 After Hurricane Katrina in 2005, he celebrated mass for first responders and other personnel in parking lots and nursing homes.

 Tran became pastor of St. Joan of Arc Parish in LaPlace from 2007 to 2014.
-In 2014, the archdiocese selected him as pastor of Mary, Queen of Peace Parish in Mandeville, Louisiana, his last pastoral assignment before becoming bishop.

-During his time in New Orleans, Tran served on the priest personnel board and as chair of the presbyteral council.
+In 2014, the archdiocese selected him as pastor of Mary, Queen of Peace Parish in Mandeville, his last pastoral assignment before becoming bishop.
+Additionally, Tran served on the priest personnel board and as chair of the archdiocesan presbyteral council.
 He was also dean of the St. John-St. Charles Deanery.
-Tran is fluent in Vietnamese and English.
-In 2015, Tran donated a kidney to Reverend Thanh Nguyen, a friend from Saint Joseph Seminary who was suffering kidney failure.

 Episcopacy

 Tran was appointed an auxiliary bishop of Atlanta and titular bishop of Tullia by Pope Francis on October 25, 2022.
 He was consecrated by Archbishop Gregory Hartmayer on January 23, 2023, at St. Peter Chanel Church in Roswell, Georgia, with Archbishops Gregory Aymond and Alfred Hughes serving as co-consecrators.
+He subsequently became the third Vietnamese American bishop.

-His episcopal motto comes from his time at Notre Dame Seminary, which was inscribed above the entrance of the building and the seminary's motto.
+His episcopal motto comes from his time at Notre Dame Seminary, where the inscription Deus providebit (God will provide) appears above the entrance to the seminary.
+The main color scheme of red and yellow on his personal coat of arms is derived from the Flag of South Vietnam.

+Personal life

+Tran is fluent in Vietnamese and English.
+In 2015, Tran donated a kidney to Thanh Nguyen, an Archdiocese of Oklahoma City priest and friend from Saint Joseph Seminary who was suffering kidney failure.